(no subject)

 Off-Dreamwidth News

-Blogtor Who's video of the day for yesterday was a clip from 1967's "Tomb of the Cybermen"
+Blogtor Who's video of the day for yesterday was a clip from 2015's "Into the Dalek"

-Blogtor Who's video of the day for today is Pearl Mackie on filming Doctor Who in Wales
+Blogtor Who's video of the day for today is a clip from Class

 (News via [syndicated profile] doctorwhonews_feed and [syndicated profile] blogtorwho_feed among others.)